 Vertical and Biographical Files

-- An online inventory of the biographical files is available.
+- A finding aid for the UNLV Libraries Collection of Biographical Files is also available.
 Please fill out and sign a call slip listing the name of the biography file that you are requesting and present at the reference desk.

-- Materials in the University Archives can be searched in the Special Collections and Archives database (top of page) or the University Archives web page.
+- Materials in the University Archives can be searched via the Special Collections and Archives portal or the University Archives web page.

-- To request an item or items, please fill out and sign a call slip for each box you would like with the name and number of the item from the UNLV records series, library series, faculty papers, or publication series that you would like.
+- To request an item or items, please fill out and sign a call slip for each box you would like with the name and UA number.

 - UNLV yearbooks (Epilogue) can be found on the reading room bookshelves.
 Hard copy issues of past UNLV student newspapers are held in our stacks and can also be requested via call slips.
-However, please note that all back issues of the Rebel Yell have been digitized.
+However, please note that back issues of the Rebel Yell from 1956-2010 have been digitized.